Taff Vale Railway: Construction and opening of the first main line

 The construction of the line posed no great engineering challenges as its course followed the valley of the River Taff.
 The line was 24+1/4 mi in length.
 At Quakers Yard there was a sudden steep change of ground level and Brunel used 50 hp stationary winding engines; the inclined section was 1/2 mi in length with gradients of 1 in 19 and 1 in 22.
 Locomotives did not ascend the incline.
 There was a 1 in 13 gradient on the Pwllyrhebog branch, near Tonypandy; it too was rope-worked with special locomotives.
 Inevitably there were some stiff gradients elsewhere.
 There were two stone viaducts on the route: the first, at Pontypridd, crosses the River Rhondda, and the second bridges the Taff valley between Goetre-coed and Quakers Yard.

 As well as the avoiding the use of broad gauge, Brunel adopted a different form of track for the line: "parallel rails" weighing 55 lb/yd, fixed in chairs with compressed wooden keys.
 The chairs were fixed to transverse sleepers by screws inserted prior to laying, "ensuring accuracy of gauge".

 A ceremonial opening of the line between Cardiff and Navigation House, Abercynon, took place on 8 October 1840, when the directors and shareholders travelled on the line; the full public opening of that section was on 9 October 1840.
 On 20 April 1841 the line was inspected by Sir Frederick Smith for the Board of Trade, and on 21 April 1841 the main line was opened throughout to Merthyr.
 Passenger stations were at Cardiff, Llandaff, Pentyrch (later Radyr), Taffs Well, Newbridge (later Pontypridd), Navigation House, Troed-y-rhiw and Merthyr.
 There were two passenger trains each way daily, seven days a week.
 The line was single throughout with passing places at the stations.
 On double track sections and at crossing loops, right-hand running was employed for several years.

 Early branches

 A mineral branch from Pontypridd to Dinas Rhondda opened in June 1841.

-The Llancaiach Branch was authorised in the original Act for the TVR.
+The Llancaiach Branch was authorised in the original Taff Vale Railway Act 1836 (6 & 7 Will.
+4. c. lxxxii).
 It opened on 25 November 1841 for mineral traffic only, from Stormstown south of Abercynon to three adjacent collieries at Llancaiach.
 There was a self-acting rope-worked incline 600 yd long on a 1 in 8 gradient.
 Use of the line was less than expected, traders finding that the charges on the canal were substantially lower.

-The TVR hesitated to build the authorised branch to the tramroad to Dowlais and the clause in the Act enabled the Dowlais Iron Company to take over the construction and the branch, which they did.
+The TVR hesitated to build the authorised branch to the tramroad to Dowlais and the clause in the act enabled the Dowlais Iron Company to take over the construction and the branch, which they did.